Information For Young Carers

 The key objectives of young carers’ services are protection from inappropriate caring and ensuring young carers have the support they need to learn, develop and thrive and to enjoy positive childhoods.

-The services offered target support for the family to tackle the underlying causes of inappropriate caring roles, delivering and accessing supports that meet the needs of the whole family.
+The services offered are based on supporting young carers through a family based approach to tackle the underlying causes of inappropriate caring roles, delivering and accessing supports that meet the needs of the whole family.

 The services deliver family work, individual work and, where required, short term targeted group work interventions with young carers to promote resilience, strengths, skills and capabilities to reduce assessed risk and meet assessed needs.